fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 ![](../../images/6/11ea.png)

-The effect of each action to the store can be easily observed
+The effect of each action to the store can be easily observed:

 ![](../../images/6/12ea.png)

-It's also possible to dispatch actions to the store using the console
+It's also possible to dispatch actions to the store using the console:

 ![](../../images/6/13ea.png)